 Onno enjoys entertaining friends and family, and a big white table from Dutch interior specialist Loods5 provides enough room for everyone.

 ‘You could describe my style as “bohemian modern”,’ says Maaike.
 ‘I love beautiful, dreamy prints and designs, and when it came to styling the house I used a print as my starting point.
 I began in the dining room with wallpaper filled with birds, and furniture and accessories were added later.’

 • The full feature – including stockists and more images – appears in the December 2015 issue of Real Homes.
-For back issues, call 01527 834435.
-Subscribe today to take advantage of our money-saving subscription offers.
+Subscribe today (opens in new tab) to take advantage of our money-saving subscription offers.

 Author & Photographer: Jeltje Janmaat/House of Pictures